kchbpy/CarND-Behavioral-Cloning/writeup.md

 The model includes RELU layers to introduce nonlinearity.

 I didn't use the lambda layer because when I use that layer I will get an error.Instead, I normalized the data after reading the data(code line 44).
+#### 2. Attempts to reduce overfitting in the model

+The model contains dropout layers in order to reduce overfitting (model.py lines 77).
-#### 2. Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 81).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 84).

 #### 4. Appropriate training data